 Although community cats often hunt to survive, TNR reduces the impact on birds and wildlife by gradually decreasing the cat population over time.

-What if wildlife are trapped in my cat traps?
+What if wildlife is trapped in my cat traps?

 Wild animals, such as raccoons, opossums and skunks will be attracted to humane traps set up for cats.
 If you accidentally trap a wild animal, it is your responsibility to release them in the same location where they were trapped.
 It is not humane to remove or relocate wild animals.
 In some cases, it is illegal to do so.
 For further questions regarding wildlife, please call our Project Wildlife program at 619-225-WILD (9453).